MWelHeb/02_ETF_Analysis/ETF_Analysis.md

 #### <a name="id2b"></a>2b - Web Application [(Back to the Top)](#id0)

-Finally after a data set of closing prices for the 8 ETF mentions above has been created the next step is concerned with setting up a platform which allows to analyze and visualize the development of these ETF.
+Finally, after a data set of closing prices for the 8 ETF mention above has been created the next step is concerned with setting up a platform which allows to analyze and visualize the development of these ETF.
 This is the point where [streamlit](https://www.streamlit.io/) comes into play again.
-In a very first step the two Excel files which contain information about the 8 ETF are beeing loaded.
+In a very first step the two Excel files which contain information about the 8 ETF are being loaded.

 ```
 import streamlit as st